 Why a pediatric dentist is a good choice for your child.

 Pediatric dentistry is the specialty of dentistry that focuses on the oral health of young people.
-After completing a four-year undergraduate program and a four-year dental school curriculum, two to three additional years of rigorous training are required to become a pediatric dentist.
-This specialized program of study and hands-on experience prepares pediatric dentists to meet the needs of infants, children and adolescents, including persons with special health care needs.
+Dr. North has completed a specific pediatric dentistry residency program and hands-on experience that prepares all pediatric dentists to meet the needs of infants, children, and adolescents.
+Dr. North also has experience working with children having special needs.

 We know our parents are very busy and that it why you will love learning that we cater to your child by offering specialized dentistry for kids as well as orthodontics at one convenient location!
 We are experts in dentistry for children and we are committed to helping children and teenagers achieve their best oral health.
-We provide premium dental care for infants, children and adolescents.
 Our goal is to create a family-oriented, fun-filled environment where everyone feels at home while providing the highest level of care.
-Using proven state-of-the-art technology to enhance your experience, we maintain the most advanced procedures and equipment available to ensure that every patient achieves a healthy and beautiful smile.
+We offer advanced procedures, including the option of in-house general anesthesia, to ensure that every patient achieves a healthy and beautiful smile.
 At or around age 7, Dr. North may suggest one of our orthodontic specialists provide an orthodontic screening at no charge to our patients

 How can I help my child enjoy good dental health?